 The first priority in the data enrichment process is to itemise the reasons you require the extra data and what you would use it for.
 The desired result will affect what is required from your data enrichment strategy which can take five different directions:

 It is vital to understand your customer’s online behaviour.
 On-site web analytics like cookies will track your customer’s moves on your website and give you intricate insights into what your customers are doing on your site.
 For example, what products are catching their attention.
 This gives enormous insight into what is drawing in traffic and how this content is engaging them once there.

 Most consumers still prefer email engagement as their preferred method of communication.
 This makes email a very strategic communication channel worthy of investment.
 In order to understand this channel one should study your customer’s email engagement behaviour.
-From this you can then understand how to segment your subscribers, how to optimize your messaging, how often to communicate and how to personalize communication with each individual customer in mind.
+From this, you can then understand how to segment your subscribers, how to optimise your messaging, how often to communicate and how to personalise communication with each individual customer in mind.

 Loyalty and rewards programs

 It’s not always easy getting customers to share information with you.
 But if you offer something in return for their information, they will be more open to changing their minds.
 Remember to steer clear of triggering words like “free”, “collect” and “opportunity” as spam filters will catch them.
 Alternatively, friendlier words like “rewards” and “loyalty” won’t be picked up as spam and will also entice your customer to read on.

 Mobile phones own a massive share of website traffic.
 What this boils down to is that all email communication also needs to be optimised for mobile devices so they can be read easily on the run.
 It also means that communication should cross-pollinate with social media strategies.
 Facebook shares a lot of insights about customers like hobbies and interests, which can prove useful when trying to get to know your customer and communicate with them.

 The bottom line